ash-dieback-crowdsource/data/README.md

 ## ask for help!

-If you have your data at some publicly available URL, and you are unable/confident to follow the steps above, we'll be happy to upload the data for you: just send an email to openashdieback@gmail.com  and we'll see what we can do.
+If you have your data at some publicly available URL, and you are unable/confident to follow the steps above, we'll be happy to upload the data for you: just send an email to oadb@tsl.ac.uk  and we'll see what we can do.

 The directory (folder) structure
 -----------------------